paldepind/flyd/README.md

 ```

 The body of a dependent stream is called with two streams: itself and the last
-changed stream on which it depends.
+changed streams on which it depends.

 ```javascript
 // Create two streams of numbers